Press

 After the interest generated from their first article (which we didn’t even know had been written or published), The Sun US reached out to us for a second article, this time focusing on our ‘akiya’ purchase and remodel, as we were preparing to launch our Benton Guesthouse.
 The Sun US: “We bought 2 abandoned homes for less than $30k”.

 Feature Article: Ehime Shimbun + Yahoo!
-Japan » October 2023
+Japan (Japan) » October 2023

 Our very first article in Japan!
 The Ehime Shimbun is the largest newspaper in Ehime prefecture.
 It was pretty fun, as people we saw around Ōmishima would say, “we saw you in the paper!”.
 They put our photo on the front page, with a teaser of the article.
 Ehime Shimbun: “Mr. and Mrs. Benton moved to Imabari/Omishima from the US, renovated an old folk house, and opened a guest house in November.”
 The article was also picked up by Yahoo!
 Japan!
 So cool!!!
 Both articles are of course written in Japanese, but can be translated to English.